-Did Sony TV Incur The Loss Of Rs 30 Lakhs Because Of Kapil Sharma?
+Did Sony TV Incur A Loss Of Rs 30 Lakhs Because Of Kapil Sharma?

 What If More Shoots Are Cancelled?

 As per the source, the channel has four episodes.
-But the show is supposed to air on Saturday and Sunday and very soon, the bank of episodes will be over!
+But the show is supposed to air on Saturday and Sunday and very soon, the bank of episodes would be over!
 It is also being said that depression has again set in Kapil.
-In this case, what if the comedian continues to cancel the shoot?
+What if the comedian continues to cancel the shoot?

 Sumona Chakravarti To Join Kapil!

-Meanwhile, there are reports that Sumona Chakravarti, who was earlier part of Kapil's shows - Comedy Nights with Kapil and The Kapil Sharma Show, might join the new game show.
+Meanwhile, there are reports that Sumona Chakravarti, who was earlier part of Kapil's shows - Comedy Nights With Kapil and The Kapil Sharma Show, might join the new game show.

 Comedian Siddharth Sagar Finally Comes Out In Open; Reveals His Family Mentally Harassed Him!